joshfrench/om-wiki-fork/Conceptual-overview.md

 interact with them with many of the standard Clojure APIs.
 You can even make cursors out of JavaScript natives like numbers and strings!
-Cursors means Om component are freed from knowing or caring where in the app state their data comes while still having the ability to update it.
+Cursors means Om component are freed from knowing or caring where in the app state their data comes while still having the ability to update it preserving component modularity.